Let’s chat about something buzzing around lately – electromagnetic field pollution.

 As technology advances, concerns have arisen regarding the potential health effects of EMF pollution.

-While some argue that the levels of EMFs we encounter in daily life are too low to cause harm, others raise alarms about their possible long-term consequences.
+While some argue that the levels of EMFs we encounter daily are too low to cause harm, others raise alarms about their possible long-term consequences.

 “I have no doubt in my mind that, at the present time, the greatest polluting element in the earth’s environment is the proliferation of electromagnetic fields.”